iFatma89/parallax-website/README.md

 # parallax-website
-Basic Parallax Website With HTML & CSS
-  A Tutorial By: Brad Traversy.
+Basic Parallax Website With HTML & CSS, A Tutorial By: Brad Traversy.